davislf2/cli_practice/README.md

 # qmatch-cli

 A command-line-interface (CLI) tool for finding the top 2 matched questions from user's input.
-It use [Multinomial Naive Bayes from Scikit-learn](http://scikit-learn.org/stable/modules/generated/sklearn.naive_bayes.MultinomialNB.html) to classify the most correlated questions.
+From the data distribution, it shows that four type of reference questions have similar amount of data.
+From the data we collect, we can find that the features correlated to four question types are independent.
+Therefore, we implement TF-IDF to calculate the frequency of each word in documents, and then we use [Multinomial Naive Bayes from Scikit-learn](http://scikit-learn.org/stable/modules/generated/sklearn.naive_bayes.MultinomialNB.html) to classify the most correlated questions.
+From the given data set with cross-validation, it has achieved really high accuracy (almost 100%).

 Author: [Davis Hong (davislf2)](https://github.com/davislf2) | davislf2.net@gmail.com